cairis-platform/cairis/about.md

 You can contribute in several ways.

 * You can use CAIRIS in your own practice.
-One of our aims in developing CAIRIS is to transfer knowledge about security design tool best practice, so by using CAIRIS, you will be helping us do this.
-We welcome problem reports or feature requests; you can contribute these by doing little more than raising [an issue on github](https://github.com/failys/cairis/issues), or [getting in touch](mailto:sfaily@bournemouth.ac.uk) if your requirements are a little more elaborate.
+One of our aims in developing CAIRIS is to transfer knowledge about security design tool best practice, so by using CAIRIS and sharing your experiencees with us, you will be helping us do this.
+* Report problems or feature requests by raising [an issue on github](https://github.com/cairis-platform/cairis/issues), or [getting in touch](mailto:sfaily@bournemouth.ac.uk) if your requirements are a little more elaborate.
 * If you work in higher education, please consider using CAIRIS as a tool for teaching security design.
 CAIRIS has already been used in [Oxford](http://www.cs.ox.ac.uk)'s postgraduate [Design of Security](http://www.cs.ox.ac.uk/softeng/subjects/DES.html) course.
 At [BU](https://www1.bournemouth.ac.uk), we're also incorporating CAIRIS into our own cybersecurity teaching.
 We're happy to share any teaching material we develop, so if you're interested in using CAIRIS as part of your teaching then please [get in touch](mailto:sfaily@bournemouth.ac.uk).
-* We're always looking for people to help with general maintenance activities.
+* We're always looking for volunteers to help maintain and evolve CAIRIS - this includes not only the code, but other elements of CAIRIS such as documentation and even this website.

 <h2>How can I sponsor CAIRIS?</h2>